 for help with your SSI claim if you believe the Social Security Administration is not properly interpreting and applying your impairment rating.

 It is not always easy to understand how a disability can affect the way you live.
-A disability lawyer can help with any questions you may have about your rights and the laws that apply to you.
+A Disability Lawyers in Ohio can help with any questions you may have about your rights and the laws that apply to you.

 Monday : 9am–5pm

 Tuesday : 9am–5pm